the-hyp0cr1t3/CC/Resources.md

 ## C++ STL
 STL, or Standard Template Library, is a huge library of useful functions.
 If you're not already familiar with it, [this](https://hackerrank.com/domains/cpp/stl) is a good place to start.

-## Everything that comes after
+## Getting started
+[Here](Basics%20and%20CC%20Sites.md) is a comprehensive guide on Competitive Coding websites (primarily CodeForces, which I recommend).
+Before you actually start it is important to familiarize yourself with the big-O notation.
+Understanding [Time and Space Complexity](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/) is the only prerequisite (apart from knowing a language).
+Once you've done all this, you're ready to start.

+## One formula for everything
-* Here is a [link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/) to some very useful posts from the FB group (which you have to be a part of to access) that covers most beginner topics.
-Upsolve every problem from these posts.
+* Here is a [link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/) to some very useful posts that cover most beginner topics. **Upsolve every problem** from these posts.
 Remember that these are only the first 2-3 problems that will introduce you to the topic.
-It's upto you to explore further.
+It's upto you to **explore further**.

-* Once you're familiar with a particular topic, you can go to [Problemset](https://codeforces.com/problemset) on Codeforces and search by tag and/or rating.
-From there, it's just practice, practice, practice.
+* Once you're familiar with a particular topic, you can go to [problemset](https://codeforces.com/problemset) on Codeforces and filter by tag and/or rating.
+From there, it's just **practice**, **practice**, **practice**.

 * [Virtual Contests](https://codeforces.com/blog/entry/70036) are a great way to improve speed.
-You could have all the conceptual knowledge in the world but that wouldn't mean jack if you aren't fast.
+You could have all the conceptual knowledge in the world but that wouldn't mean anything if you aren't fast.

+### Formula
-Learn new topic > Practice problems > Improve speed.
+Learn new topic > Practice problems > Improve speed > Learn new topic > Practice ...
 Rinse and repeat.

 ## Additional links
 [Link](https://codeforces.com/group/mnjOBx357f/contests) to past year contests organized by CRUx\